Choose the Best Torque Wrench for Gunsmithing

+Thanks to this display, you may torque the riflescope even at night outdoors.
 Also, the instrument beeps when you reach the preset torque range.

 Like all Wheeler products, this torque wrench comes with 2 Torx bits, 2 Allen bits, 4 bits with flat blades.
 It doesn’t include the popular Phillips bits.
 It can be used to tighten the screws on big and small firearms.

 WEAVER Gunsmithing Torque Wrench – the best for bits!

 One of the major reasons to pick this Weaver torque wrench is its advanced internal mechanism – both durable and accurate.
 You will be able to service the spring clips, pressure shafts, and threads of this wrench thanks to the detailed manual.